bdev07/green-deeds-regen-iris-nft/readme.md

 -  Because our concept works without being backed by ecocredits, we can demonstrate potential for ecological impact with these services as soon as our app launches.

+Please see the [second section](https://youtu.be/v4Md0cnpEx4?t=160) of our NFT demo video for additional info.

 ### How does it work for [food waste](./foodwaste.md)?

 A user starts by sorting their acceptable food waste into compostable bags.